-The Medical University of Białystok undertakes to ensure the accessibility of this website in accordance with the provisions of the Act of 4th April 2019 in digital accessibility of websites and mobile applications of public entities.
-The accessibility statement applies to the Medical University of Białystok website bimc.umb.edu.pl.
+The Medical University of Bialystok undertakes to ensure the accessibility of its website in accordance with the provisions of the Act of 4 April 2019 on digital accessibility of websites and mobile applications of public entities.
+The accessibility statement applies to the Medical University of Bialystok website bimc.umb.edu.pl.

 Website publication date: 2016-12-13